ufosc/SwampScheduler/rate_my_professor/README.md

 - would_take_again -> Will the student take class again
 - quality_rating -> Float value of quality rating
 - clarity_rating -> Float value of clarity rating
-- helpful_rating -> FLoat value of helpful rating
+- helpful_rating -> Float value of helpful rating
 - thumbs_up -> Number of thumbs up received on this rating
 - thumbs_down -> Number of thumbs down received on this rating
 - comment -> Comment by the user